EVENT PARTICIPATION CONDITIONS

 General race entry conditions

-- Participants competing within the main races and paddle run must remain up-stream of the Bay Bridge at all times whilst competing in the races;
+- Participants competing must remain up-stream of the Bay Bridge at all times whilst competing in the races.

 - The organising committee retains the right to abandon the event due to predicted extreme weather conditions.
 Participants will be notified 24 hrs prior to race start if the event is to be cancelled.